djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Consider then the following list of questions.
 I claim that this book provides answers to all of them.
 Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse.
-Still, here is the list, to which I could have added many more:
+Still, here is the list, to which I could have added many more: What is truth What is mathematics?
+What is logic What is a theorem?

-* What is truth?
-* What is mathematics?
-What is logic?
-* What is a theorem?
 What is an axiom?
-What is a proof?
-* What is a term?
+What is a proof What is a term?
 What is an expression?
-Are they fundamentally different?
-* What is a number?
-Specially, what are natural numbers, rational numbers, real numbers, etc?
-* What is meaning?
+Are they fundamentally different What is a number?
+Specially, what are natural numbers, rational numbers, real numbers, etc What is meaning?
 That is, if I were to say "what do you mean?", what message am I trying to get across?
 * What is the Principle of Induction?
 Or to put it another way, why did Peano have to include it in his axioms?
 * What is a foundation for mathematics, logic or indeed for any form of symbolic reasoning?
 What is symbolic reasoning?